In Iowa, anxiety and unpredictability cloud caucus finish

 “We view Iowa as the beginning, not the end," Symone Sanders said at a Bloomberg News breakfast.
 “It would be a gross mistake on the part of reporters, voters or anyone else to view whatever happens on Monday – we think it’s going to be close, but view whatever happens — as the end and not give credence and space for New Hampshire, Nevada, and South Carolina.”

+“I think this door of impeachable whatever has been opened,” Ernst said, adding that Biden “should be very careful what he’s asking for” amid ongoing impeachment proceedings against Trump.

-Sanders, Warren and Klobuchar all fanned out across the state Sunday, trying to make up ground after missing most of the last two weeks of campaigning due to the Senate impeachment trial.
+Trump's impeachment trial has sidelined Sanders, Warren and Klobuchar for most of the last two weeks.
+They used Sunday to fan out across the state, eager to make up for lost time.

-In a conference room in Cedar Rapids, Klobuchar appealed to caucusgoers by asking them to think about the voters who won’t be caucusing — moderate Republicans, voters who swung from Barack Obama to Trump and voters who stayed home in 2016.
+In Cedar Rapids, Klobuchar appealed to caucusgoers by asking them to think about the voters who won’t be caucusing — moderate Republicans, voters who swung from Barack Obama to Trump and voters who stayed home in 2016.

 “They’re watching all of this right now,” Klobuchar said.
 “We have people who want to come with us.
 And we need a candidate who is going to bring them with us instead of shutting them out.”